-This being my regular, and, I may venture to say, a successful practice, I was much gratified at finding, from the Madras Report, that this system had been proved, more than forty years ago, a safe and salutary course by Drs.
-Duffins and Davis, at Arcot and at Vellore; and I cannot but deeply regret that the valuable record in the journals of the Madras Medical Board were, to my misfortune, so long in reaching me, as it would have saved me no little distress of mind, during that anxious period which intervened betwixt my first experiment and my being ultimately convinced of the correctness of the reasoning which led to it, and the practice I was adopting.
+This being my regular, and I may venture to say a successful practice, I was much gratified at finding, from the Madras Report, that this system had been proved more than forty years ago, a safe and salutary course by Drs.
+Duffins and Davis, at Arcot and at Vellore; and I cannot but deeply regret, that the valuable record in the journals of the Madras Medical Board were, to my misfortune, so long in reaching me; as it would have saved me no little distress of mind, during that anxious period which intervened betwixt my first experiment and my being ultimately convinced of the correctness of the reasoning which led to it, and the practice I was adopting.

-The system of Celsus includes the administering even of food, to incite the bowels to assume their natural course of action, after having first assisted and encouraged the Cholera discharges.
-"But," says he, "when the crude matter is evacuated, the failure of strength is greatly to be dreaded: therefore it is requisite to have recourse to wine.
-And this ought to be weak and aromatic, and diluted with cold water; the benefit of which is farther enhanced by the addition of Polenta or honey; and as often as anything is evacuated either by vomit or stool, so often to restore strength by these."
-This, although well suited for mild Cholera, is not a practice sufficiently energetic for the Indian epidemic or severe Cholera.
-Here, though the indication is exactly the same, it must be answered by other means, the symptoms being too urgent to admit of such simple remedies alone being depended on.
+The system of Celsus includes the administering even of food, to incite the bowels to assume their natural course of action, after having first assisted and encouraged the Cholera discharges: "But (says he) when the crude matter is evacuated, the failure of strength is greatly to be dreaded.
+Therefore it is requisite to have recourse to wine.
+And this ought to be weak and aromatic, and diluted with cold water; the benefit of which is further enhanced by the addition of Polenta\ or honey: